-In celebration of the New Orleans’ tricentennial, explore all that New Orleans has to offer at Jingle on the Boulevard, Saturday, December 15.
-This first-year holiday parade is dedicated to celebrating New Orleans East as it highlights the local retailers, restaurants and shops along its trail.
+One of the city’s newest holiday parades, Jingle on the Boulevard is dedicated to celebrating New Orleans East as it highlights the local retailers, restaurants and shops along its trail.
 Follow along as the parade rolls down Crowder Boulevard to Haynes Boulevard, making its way to Read Boulevard and strolling all the way to Lake Forest Plaza.
 This is the perfect family-friendly holiday outing for locals and visitors alike.

 Mardi Gras Begins

 January 6 marks the grand finale of the holiday season and the kickoff to Carnival in New Orleans.
 Twelve days after Christmas (appropriately referred to as Twelfth Night), two parades roll: Phunny Phorty Phellows and Joan of Arc.